Curious What CBD Can be used for?

 Cannabidiol, also known as CBD, doesn’t get a fraction of the attention that THC does in terms of the medical potential of cannabis, but it probably deserves as much or more.
 This compound shows natural anti-anxiety, anti-psychotic, anti-epileptic, and anti-inflammatory properties, making it broadly applicable to any number of conditions.
 Research remains sparse but shows very promising results thus far.

-Here are 10 things you may not have previously known about CBD and its uses.
+Here are 10 uses for CBD you may not have previously known.

 Due to the anti-anxiety and antipsychotic effects of CBD, it’s been shown to work effectively in the management of post-traumatic stress disorder.